Zimbra/zm-zimlet-guide/README.md

 Zimlets are essentially Preact components that run in a sandbox within the Zimbra web application.
 Throughout the Zimbra application, there are hooks made available to Zimlets for injecting components into the application.
 These hooks are called ZimletSlots.

 To see which slots are available in the UI, add `?zimletSlots=show` to the end of the URL of Zimbra.
 This will show all of the places in the active UI where ZimletSlots are available.
-This requires the sideloader Zimlet to be enabled on your account.

 ![](screenshots/09-Zimlet-Slots.png)